CHRIS PFISTER

 FALL 2025

-There is something to be said about the beauty of desert landscapes.
-Chris Pfister creates a compelling oeuvre inspired by the timeless American West desert landscapes where the views of golden hills rolling into infinity are expansive and spectacular.
+There is something to be said about the serene beauty of desert landscapes.
+Chris Pfister creates a compelling oeuvre inspired by the timeless American West landscapes where the views of golden hills rolling into infinity are expansive and spectacular.

 Pfister’s latest flaxseed oil derived paints—his best yet—have taken on a new, more monochromatic palette.
 Black, brown, and grey predominate revealing the strange beauty of the Wyoming desert landscape.

-CHRIS PFISTER , Rolling Hills, 40 x 56 in., oils and pigments created by the artist on linen
+CHRIS PFISTER , Rolling Hills, 40 x 56 in., oils and pigments (created by the artist) on linen

-CHRIS PFISTER , HANDS, Various Sizes: 12 x 16 to 16 x 24 in., oils and pigments created by the artist on linen
+CHRIS PFISTER , HANDS, Various Sizes: 12 x 16 to 16 x 24 in., oils and pigments (created by the artist) on linen

 Chris Pfister makes his own paints and oils spending decades perfecting his medium working and re-working various oil mixtures in order to find the perfect consistency for each homemade pigment he uses.
 Starting with "Rolling Hills" to the River series, Pfister got intrigued by what happens to a landscape when you eliminate the horizon.